microsoft/hands-on-lab-redis/docs/workshop.md

 Open the `src/catalog-api` folder in Visual Studio Code in your active devcontainer or GitHub Codespace.

 For the moment, the API is only connecting to Azure Cosmos DB  to retrieve the products list persisted in the `products` container.
-To have this interaction with Cosmos DB  work, you will need to configure your catalog-api.
+To have this interaction with Azure Cosmos DB work, you will need to configure your catalog-api.

 The configuration file format is provided in `src/catalog-api/appsettings.json.template` and will need to be duplicated in a new file called `src/catalog-api/appsettings.Development.json`.
 Once duplicated, you will need to fill in the missing values in this new file to configure the app.

 <div class="task" data-title="Task">

-> - Set the Cosmos Db connection string in the `appsettings.Development.json` file
+> - Set the Azure Cosmos DBconnection string in the `appsettings.Development.json` file
 > - Set the Redis connection string in the `appsettings.Development.json` file (in preparation for the next lab)
 > - Set `SIMULATED_DB_LATENCY_IN_SECONDS` to `"1"`
 > - Run the API in your devcontainer or using the provided GitHub Codespace.